BUS 175 Introduction to Business & Entrepreneurship (3 Credits)

 BUS 431 Information Systems Analysis and Design (3 Credits)

-Introduction concepts and methods used in the analysis and design of business information systems.
-Opportunity to study the SDLC phases through group projects and CASE tools such as Visible Analyst.
+Introduction to concepts and methods used in the analysis and design of business information systems.
+A study of the SDLC phases and project management concepts.

 BUS 431H Honors Info Systems Analysis and Design (3 Credits)

-Introduction concepts and methods used in the, analysis and design of business information, systems.
-Opportunity to study the SDLC phases, through group projects and CASE tools such as, Visible Analyst.
+Introduction to concepts and methods used in the analysis and design of business information systems.
+A study of the SDLC phases and project management concepts.

 BUS 435 Compensation (3 Credits)